Beaster’s Dungeon Revisited: Part III

 In 2014, I picked up GameSalad, and created this website.
 I had no idea what I wanted to create, so I groped around aimlessly in the dark, bumping into bugs and lacking support.

-By the time it caught up to the Mac version, they had stopped offering the Standard Edition for free, having switched to a subscription model.
+At the time, GameSalad was primarily marketed to Mac users, and the Windows version lacked many core functions.
+By the time it caught up to the Mac version, they had stopped offering the Standard Edition for free and switched to a subscription model.
+I didn’t feel comfortable paying for something I wasn’t entirely sure I could learn to use, so I abandoned it and moved on.

 I discovered Game Maker Studio in the spring of 2016.
 I teamed up with my old friend Eric, and we set out to learn the engine.
 Eric volunteered to do the programming, I would do everything else (artwork, music, design, documentation, project management).